detoxio-ai/hacktor/README.md

 poetry run hacktor webapps <URL> --use_ai --max_crawling_steps 10 --no_of_tests 10 --attack_module OWASP-LLM-APP --json report.json --markdown report.md -v
 ```

-### As a GenAI Mobile Application Scanner
+### Augment your Burp Scanner

-For mobile app testing:
+Test any burp recorded http request testing:

-1. Use Burpsuite with an Android emulator to intercept requests made to the GenAI application.
+1. Use Burpsuite to intercept requests made to the GenAI application.
 2. Save this request to a file.
-3. Run `poetry run hacktor mobileapp <URL> -r <Request file path>` to start testing.
+3. Run `poetry run hacktor burp <URL> -r <Request file path>` to start testing.
 4. The tool automatically fuzzes requests using the recorded prompt.
 5. Generate a report summarizing the fuzzing results.
 6. Reports can be printed to the console or saved for further analysis.